 Earnings Premiums and Penalties for Self-Employment and Informal Employees Around the World

 This paper examines the earnings premiums associated with different types of employment in 73 countries.
-Workers are divided into four categories: non-professional own-account workers, employers and own-account professionals, informal wage employees, and formal wage employees.
-Approximately half of the workers in low-income countries are non-professional own-account workers and the majority of the rest are informal employees.
-Fewer than 10 percent are formal employees, and only 2 percent of workers in low-income countries are employers or own-account professionals.
-As per capita gross domestic product increases, there are large net shifts from non-professional own-account work into formal wage employment.
-Across all regions and income levels, non-professional own-account workers and informal wage employees face an earnings penalty compared with formal wage employees.
-But in low-income countries this earnings penalty is small, and non-professional own-account workers earn a positive premium relative to all wage employees.
-Earnings penalties for non-professional own-account workers tend to increase with gross domestic product and are largest for female workers in high-income countries.
+Workers are divided into four categories: Non-professional own-account workers, employers and own-account professionals, informal wage employees, and formal wage employees.
+Approximately half of the workers in low income countries are nonprofessional own-account workers and the majority of the rest are informal employees.
+Fewer than 10% are formal employees, and only 2% of workers in low income countries are employers or own-account professionals.
+As per capita GDP increases, there are large net shifts from non-professional own account work into formal wage employment.
+Across all regions and income levels, non-professional own-account workers and informal wage employees face an earnings penalty compared to formal wage employees.
+But in low income countries, this earnings penalty is small, and non-professional own-account workers earn a positive premium relative to all wage employees.
+Earnings penalties for non-professional own account workers tend to increase with GDP and are largest for female workers in high income countries.
 Men earn greater premiums than women for being employers or own-account professionals.
 These results are consistent with compensating wage differentials and firm quasi-rents playing important roles in explaining cross-country variation in earnings penalties, and raise questions about the extent to which the unskilled self-employed are rationed out of formal wage work in low-income countries.

 Suggested Citation: Suggested Citation